Dengyuemed/dengyuemed.github.io/_posts/2026-04-21-chemotherapy-to-precision-medicine-oncology.md

 Against this backdrop, healthcare competitiveness is shifting from individual drugs to system-level capabilities.
 Increasingly, organizations with cross-regional integration capacity are playing a vital role in facilitating the global circulation of innovative therapies.

-Among them, Dengyue Pharma stands out as a representative example of a professional service provider connecting Chinese innovative drug resources with international markets.
-By optimizing supply chain integration and cross-border distribution pathways, Dengyue Pharma helps ensure that advanced treatments—including targeted therapies and immunotherapies—can reach healthcare institutions more efficiently and reliably.
+Among them, [DengYueMed](https://dengyuemed.com/) stands out as a representative example of a professional service provider connecting Chinese innovative drug resources with international markets.
+By optimizing supply chain integration and cross-border distribution pathways, [DengYueMed](https://dengyuemed.github.io/) helps ensure that advanced treatments—including targeted therapies and immunotherapies—can reach healthcare institutions more efficiently and reliably.

 This shift highlights a crucial reality: